brucebra000/brabruce000.github.io/_posts/2021-3-22-GameOfLife.md

   <img src="https://raw.githubusercontent.com/brucebra000/brucebra000.github.io/master/assets/img/gol_ex1.png" alt="gol ex1"/>
 </p>

-So given the rules above, the middle-left and middle-right cells will die, since they only have 1 living neighbor which they require 2 or 3.
+So given the rules above, the middle-left and middle-right cells will die, since they only have 1 living neighbor.
 The top-middle cell survives this generation since it has 2 living neighbors.
 The cell in the middle has become alive since that cell was surrounded by exactly 3 live cells.

 <p align="center">
   <img src="https://raw.githubusercontent.com/brucebra000/brucebra000.github.io/master/assets/img/gol_ex2.png" alt="gol ex2"/>